 Beginning balance + Cash receipts in the period - Cash disbursements in the period

 = Ending balance

 When used for each line item in a bank reconciliation, the proof of cash highlights areas in which there are discrepancies, and which may therefore require further investigation, and probably some adjusting entries.

-A proof of cash can indicate an array of other reconciliation issues that will require adjustments to a company's accounting records, including:
+A proof of cash can indicate an array of other reconciliation issues that will require adjustments to a company's accounting records, including the following:

 - Bank fees not recorded